|

 - Needs very little CPU time to run (written in C).

-different formats (CSV, XML, JSON, etc.).
-DTD and XML
+exported in various different formats (CSV, XML, JSON,

-Schema documents are included in sysstat package.
+SVG, etc.).
+DTD and XML Schema documents are included

 - Internationalization support (sysstat has been